dannycab/phy481msu/assignments/homework3.md

 #### 4. Cube with a hole

+What happens when you have problems were the symmetries are mixed?
+How do you tackle a problem with two different geometries?
+In this problem, you will explore how to deal with situations where they are two "competing" geometries for the problem.

+Consider a cube (edge length $a$) with a uniform charge distributed throughout its volume ($\rho$).
+We carve a spherical cavity out of it of radius $d$, such that the cavity is centered at the center of the cube.

 ![Cube with Hole](./images/hw3/cube_w_hole.png "Cube with hole")

 1. Does Gauss' Law hold for this problem?
 Can Gauss' Law be used on this problem?
 If so, what surface do you use?
 If not, why?
-2. Compute the field at $z$
+2. Let the center of the cube (and thus the center of the cavity) be located at the origin $\langle 0,0,0 \rangle$.
+Determine the electric field at point $P$ a distance $z$ from the center of the cube.
+Explain anything special that you had to do to determine this field.
-3. Verify that your answer makes sense if $d$ goes to zero.
+3. Verify that your expression for the electric field makes sense if $d$ goes to zero.
+What does this correspond to physically?
-4. What happens when $a$ goes to zero?
-What does this mean physically and how is it related to superposition?

-#### 6. Describing charge distributions with delta functions
+#### 5. Describing charge distributions with delta functions

 The [Dirac delta function](https://en.wikipedia.org/wiki/Dirac_delta_function) is an important theoretical tool for describing distributions of a variety of physical quantities (e.g., mass, charge) where a point object (or system of point objects) is the model we intend to use.
 In addition, it can be used to describe distributions where these quantities exist in highly constrained spaces (e.g., on a plane or spherical shell).
 In this class, we will use the Dirac delta function to describe how a charges are distributed.
 In this problem, you will get familiar with the Dirac delta function for a set point charges on a line.